mootools/mootools-core/Docs/Element/Element.md

 Element Method: set {#Element:set}
 ----------------------------

 This is a "dynamic arguments" method.
-The first argument can be one of the properties of the [Element.Setters][] Hash.
+The first argument can be one of the properties of the [Element.Properties][] Hash.

 ### Syntax: